JuliaData/TypedTables.jl/README.md

 ## Notes

-This rewrite of *TypedTables.jl* is still quite young, and more functionality will be added over time.
+This rewrite of *TypedTables.jl* is still young, and more functionality will be added over time.
 Be assured that the current provided interface is fully stabilized as it is simply the interface provided by an `AbstractVector{<:NamedTuple}`.